saucecontrol/PhotoSauce/doc/main.md

 Allow the output image Width and Height to change the aspect ratio of the input image.
 This may result in stretching or distortion of the image.

+### Pad

+Maintain the image aspect ratio of the input image, but fill the given Width and Height.
+Borders will be added if necessary and filled with the `MatteColor`.

 ### Examples

 Suppose you have an input image with dimensions of 640x480 and you set the Width and Height of the output image to 100x100.
 `Crop` will produce an output image of 100x100, preserving the aspect ratio of the input image by cropping from the sides of the image.
 By default, this will crop evenly from the left and right.
 You can change that behavior by changing the [Anchor](#anchor-cropanchor) value.
 `Max` will produce an output image of 100x75, preserving the aspect ratio of the input image by constraining the dimensions of the output image.
 `Stretch` will produce an output image of 100x100 that is squished horizontally.
+`Pad` will produce an output image of 100x100, with top and bottom borders surrounding the resized input.

 When using `Crop` mode, you may also choose to specify only one of the Width or Height.
 In this case, the undefined dimension will be set automatically to preserve the source image's aspect ratio after taking the Crop setting into account.
 Again, using a 640x480 input image as an example, you can expect the following: